cpjobling/eg-150-textbook/laplace_transform/5/circuit_analysis.md

 (sol:mat12.3)=
 #### 4. Complete solution in MATLAB

-In the lecture we showed that after simplification for Example 3
+In the lecture we showed that after simplification for {ref}`ex:12.3`

 $$V_{\mathrm{out}}(s)=\frac{2s(s+3)}{s^3 + 8s^2 + 10s + 4}$$